 The Importance of Continuous Learning at Work

 In any industry, the only sure thing is change.
 Preparing for change, then, is critical to an organization’s survival.
-Continuous learning expands your staff’s knowledge on an ongoing basis, helping prepare them for whatever the future might hold.
+Implementing continuous learning will expand your staff’s knowledge on an ongoing basis, helping prepare them for the future.

-The best employees seek out career development potential when they’re looking for new jobs.
-It’s a selling point in getting them to apply and a major factor in keeping them on the job.
-According to a LinkedIn survey, 94% of employees around the world said they would stay with a company longer if it invested in developing their career.
+The best employees seek career development potential when looking for new jobs.
+It’s a selling point in getting them to apply and a major factor in improving your employee retention.
+According to a LinkedIn survey, 94% of employees worldwide said they would stay with a company longer if it invested in their education.

 Benefits of Continued Learning